tsirolnik/factual-php-driver/README.md

 ```
 will behave identically to sending a submit request with the name, address and a clear request for the address_extended, to update the address and remove the existing extended address.

+##Delayed Writes
+Sometimes, if rarely, the write is cached and not written directly.
+In these instances, neither a commitID nor a Factual ID will be returned.

+As this is an expected, if unusual program flow, it is best to check submissions with the isDelayed() method:

+	//make request
+	$res = $factual->submit($submitterator);
+	if (!$res->isDelayed()){
+		//store Factual ID and Commit ID
+	} else {
+		//do omething else
+	}

 ##Submit Examples

 <b><ex>Add data to Factual's Places table:</ex></b><br>